Controlling weeds across Milton Keynes

 - spear thistle

-Identifying injurious weeds can be difficult and the council aims to limit the growth and spread of Common Ragwort in particular on its highways, parks and open spaces in accordance with The Weeds Act 1959.
+Identifying injurious weeds can be difficult and the council aims to limit the growth and spread of Common Ragwort on its highways, parks and open spaces in accordance with The Weeds Act 1959.

 Japanese Knotweed is a particularly invasive plant which can cause damage to property as well as rapidly spreading in the environment - it is important that landowners try to prevent the spread of harmful and invasive weeds.